Sophakneath/foodReviews/readme.md

 This project use laravel framework.

-We have included the database file name "foodreview.sql", and also the powerpoint slide in the project folder.
+We have included the database file name "foodreview.sql" in the project folder.

 So in order to run this project:
     - We need to import the sql file in the database mysql